Un instant, nous traitons votre demande...

 For babies (aged 0 to 2)

-there is a 10 kg hold luggage allowance, regardless of the luggage concept applicable for your destination.
+there is a 10 kg hold baggage allowance, regardless of the luggage concept applicable for your destination.
 Pushchairs are carried for free.

 a special allowance is granted for any ticket issued at the student fare (aged 18 to 29), available only in travel agencies or any Corsair point of sales (except Corsair web site).